bayfrontmedia/bones/docs/services/router.md

 ## Installation

-The router service can be installed with the `install:service --router` [console command](../usage/console.md).
+The router service can be installed with the `php bones install:service --router` [console command](../usage/console.md).

 Installing the router service will perform the following actions: